cokl87/DogBreedClassifier_CNN/README.md

 scaling could be problematic.
 To avoid very large or very small weights the R,G and B values were normed to a value range between 0 and 1 by dividing them by 255.

 The images were also used as is without any further input-augmentation like rotation, horizontal mirroring etc. in order to artificially 'increase' the amount of input data available for training the CNNs.
-By Input-augmentation the Neural Network has the change to learn on 'different' versions of one image different representations of dogs and abstract from them the patterns needed for correct classification of the iamges.
+By Input-augmentation the Neural Network has the change to learn on 'different' versions of one image different representations of dogs and abstract from them the patterns needed for correct classification of the images.
 By using this technique the accuracies at least of the model 'from scratch' could be further improved.
 For the models using learning transfer the transfer-model's specific preprocessing steps had to be used in order to make correct predictions with these models.
 For further information on the preprocessing steps used by these models